TJJjiajuan/STged/readme.md

 # STged
-R package supporting the paper **"EnDecon: cell type deconvolution of spatiallyresolved transcriptomics data via ensemble learning"**.
+R package supporting the paper **"STged: Gene expression deconvolution for spatial transcriptomic data"**.

 To simultaneously take both spatial correlation structure and gene expression similarity into account, we propose a graph- and prior-guided Gene Expression Deconvolution method on SRT data (STged).
 STged is based on a non-negative least-squares regression framework, assuming that gene expression levels of each spot are expressed as a weighted linear combination of cell type-specific